 The Great Commission

 'Making disciples' of Jesus Christ is an intentional activity.
 The Holy Spirit uses existing disciples to teach and challenge people to live in obedience to God's Word, to His glory.
 It is not a task we can do alone, and it is not a task we can shun – it is a normal part of Christian obedience to tell other people how they can be saved.
 That is how God has designed the Church to grow.
 It will not always make you popular: sometimes it will lead to rejection, as Jesus was rejected too.
-But some people will be saved and they will praise God for you.
-Don't be afraid: tell your friends and colleagues about Jesus, and see what He will do.
+But some people will be saved, and they will praise God for you.
+Don't be afraid: tell your friends and colleagues about Jesus, and then see what He will do.